|

 While the concept sounds simple, it's actually something that a lot of

-people fail to grasp because they don't have a good idea of where their body
+people fail to grasp because they don't have a good idea of where their

-interplay of body and spirit, both inseparable.
+as, harmonious interplay of body and spirit, both inseparable.

 Bridging the gap